jollygoose/flat-remix-gtk-snap/README.md

 snapcraft

-# where CURRENT is the latest version of flat-remix-gtk
+# where [current-version] is the latest version/release of in the in snapcraft.yaml file.
-# and --dangerous since this local snap hasn't been verified
+# The --dangerous is used since this snap was built locally and does not originate from the snap store
-snap install flat-remix-gtk_CURRENT_all.snap --dangerous
+snap install flat-remix-gtk_[current-version]_all.snap --dangerous
 ```

 ## Applying the theme